-1. Agility and autonomy of a Schedule 3A 1.
-Lack of a digitised track and trace system,

-entity permit quicker responsiveness to including cost centre and revenue.

-the health products regulatory 2.
-Lack of robust pharmacovigilance.
+Agility and autonomy of a Schedule 3A entity permit quicker responsiveness to the health products regulatory environment.

-environment.
-3. Low staff morale with regard to transition and

-2. Achieved Maturity Level 3 status from extensive change, with no staff climate surveys

-the WHO. conducted.

-3. Respected as a regulator and 4.
-No proper HR change management processes

-recognised as a leader in Africa. rolled out to support staff.

-4. Committed and ethical Board 5.
-Shortage of skilled assessors.

-concerned about good governance.
-6. Heavy reliance on external reviewers.

-5. Re-engineered business process 7.
-Non-competitive remuneration policies

-towards the novel reliance mechanisms allowing for benchmarking exercises.

-places SAHPRA as a leader in 8.
-A lack of automated business processes has a

-developing rigour in this untested negative impact on organisational efficiency

-regulatory system and enables the and effectiveness, with potential delays or

-entity to be a thought leader in this inaccurate revenue recognitions.

-space.
-9. The Performance Moderation Process.

-S 6.
-Implemented Quality Management S

-長 System for better and consistent ESS

-Ž 7. control of business processes. Ž

-STRENGTHS Strong and diverse professional team.
-WEAKNESSES

-8. In a position to reframe the regulatory >

-footprint in Africa.

-9. Sound strategic partnerships that

-advance the mandate of SAHPRA.

-10. Established key collaborations and

-memberships, such as the African

-Medicines Regulatory Harmonisation

-Forum (AMRH), Zazibona,

-Pharmaceutical Inspection Co-

-operation Scheme (PIC/S), and WHO Collaborative Review Process.

-11 The majority of the critical positions

-11. are being filled.

-12 All Executive and Manager positions

-IZ. are filled.

-12 Multiple interventions are being

-13. deployed and skilled staff are being

-recruited.

-recruiteu.
+- 2. Achieved Maturity Level 3 status from the WHO. - Respected as a regulator and recognised as a leader in Africa. - 4.
+Committed and ethical Board concerned about good governance. - Re-engineered business processes towards reliance mechanisms places SAHPRA as a leader in developing rigour in this untested regulatory system and enables the entity to be a thought leader in this space. - 6.
+Implemented Quality Management System for better and consistent control of business processes. - 7.
+Strong and diverse professional team. - 8.
+In a position to reframe the regulatory footprint in Africa. - 9.
+Sound strategic partnerships that advance the mandate of SAHPRA. - Established key collaborations and memberships, such as the African Medicines Regulatory Harmonisation Forum (AMRH), Zazibona, Pharmaceutical Inspection Cooperation Scheme (PIC/S), and WHO Collaborative Review Process. - 11.
+The majority of the critical positions are being filled. - 12.
+All Executive and Manager positions are filled. - 13.
+Multiple interventions are being deployed and skilled staff are being recruited.